 Released the same week as Zen Studio's Pinball FX3 on the Switch eShop, Stern Pinball Arcade channels its own company heritage to deliver a free pinball experience (featuring paid content) that's aiming to be a proper pinball simulator.
 The game has realistic physics, but due to its accurate depiction of the source material it's not as forgiving or fun as its competitors.

 Stern Pinball Arcade is very much like a time machine, transporting the player back to a period when life was much simpler.
 Depending on your age, you're likely going to embrace this, or you're not.
 This simplicity is reflected throughout the game.
-Unlike other pinball games, there's no online connectivity, global leaderboards, multiplayer or cross-network play.
+Unlike other pinball games, there's no online connectivity or multiplayer or cross-network play, but a global leaderboard has now been added alongside a Portrait mode (for handheld use).
 There's not even a local multiplayer option.
 At the time of review, FarSight Studios is also still yet to incorporate a vertical camera angle for the handheld mode - whereas Zen Studio's latest release shipped with this feature.

 What is present is a high score mode with unique pinball goals on each table and a challenge mode (where the player must complete particular tasks on each table).
 Each table has a table guide explaining its features and secrets as well.
 It's the exact type of content you would expect from a pinball game.
 Once you've grasped the basics, setting high scores and achieving goals becomes less difficult.
 The controls make use the L and R buttons as bumpers, the left analog nudges the table while the right one launches the ball into play - nothing all that different to other pinball games.